-The downlink burst profile is determined by the BS according to the quality of the signal that is received by each SS or the qualities of the signals that are received by a group of SSs.
+The downlink operational burst profile is determined by the BS according to the quality of the signal that is received by each SS.
 To reduce the volume of uplink traffic, the SS monitors the CINR and compares the average value against the allowed range of operation.
 This region is bounded by threshold levels.
-If the received CINR goes outside of the allowed operating region, the SS requests a change to a new burst profile using one of two methods.
+If the received CINR goes outside of the allowed operating region for the downlink operational profile, the SS requests a change to a new operational burst profile using one of two methods.
 In the first method the SS uses an allocated data grant to sent a DBPC-REQ.
 In the second method the SS uses the initial ranging interval to send a RNG-REQ.
+The second method can only be used in context with a request to change to a more robust profile.
 The SS determines the optimal method.
 If the first method is used and the SS has been granted uplink bandwidth (a data grant allocation to the SS's Basic CID), the SS shall send a DBPC-REQ message in that allocation.
 The BS responds with a DBPC-RSP message.
 If a grant is not available the second method is used and the SS requires a more robust burst profile on the downlink, the SS shall send a RNG-REQ message in an Initial Ranging interval.
 With either method, the message is sent using the Basic CID of the SS.
-For data carried over broadcast CID (0xFFFF) or Fragmentable Broadcast CID (0xFFFD), an SS should not ask for change of DIUC.
-The coordination of message transmit and receipt relative to actual change of modulation DL burst profile is different depending upon whether an SS is transitioning to a more or less robust burst profile.
+The coordination of message transmit and receipt relative to actual change of modulation operational burst profile is different depending upon whether an SS is transitioning to a more or less robust burst profile.
 Figure 79 shows the case where an SS is transitioning to a more robust type.
 Figure 80 shows transition to a less robust burst profile.
-The following changes need to be applied to [1]: Page 200: Figure 79 needs to indicate action of SS in event of non-detection of DBPC-RSP.
+The following changes need to be applied to [1]:

+Page 200: Figure 79 needs to indicate action of SS in event of non-detection of DBPC-RSP.

-Page 201: Figure 80 needs to indicate action of SS in event of non-detection of DBF C-REQ to move to a less robust modulation.
+Page 201: Figure 80 needs to indicate action of SS in the event of the BS refusing the DBPC-REQ to move to a less robust modulation.
 State transition diagrams are needed here, so rather than complicate these diagrams, we introduce a separate figure.
 This diagram requires timers, so that the BS is not flooded with requests.
 The diagram (Figure 80a) indicates the actions for the SS, and includes new timers (T28, T29, and T30).
 Also DL data may be on DIUC up to m, not at m.
 This requires a change to Figure 79, too.
-RNG-REQ only to be used for transition to more robust cases when no grant is available (see 6.3.10.1).
+RNG-REQ only to be used for transition to more robust cases (see 6.3.10.1).